-This is a great sequel to SHADOWS IN THE PAST.
+This is a great sequel to A SHADOW IN THE PAST.
 I enjoyed meeting Sarah and Robert again, along with the old familiar characters and the new ones too.
 Even if you haven’t read the first book, I think you’ll enjoy this one.
 You might want to read them both.
 Beverly Stowe McClure

 I hope you’ll read “Shadows from Her Past.”
 I believe you’ll enjoy it.
 Author, Melanie Robertson-King takes you forward in time with Sarah Shand’s mother, father, and sister and backward in time with her husband, Robert Robertson and daughter, Jenny.
 Stuck in the future with injuries when a car hits her, Sarah Shand can’t back to the stone circle to get back to the 1880s to keep her family from harm.
 Sarah makes you understand how frustrating it would be not to be able to walk and get around.
 Author helps readers slip on Sarah’s shoes and meet someone who looked like her husband from the past.
 Living one moment in 1886 and the next being in 2010 would be scary, exciting, and frustrating all at the same time.
 Would Sarah be able to choose the time she wanted to live in?
 Would she be stuck in a time she didn’t choose?
 Joan Y. Edwards